manuelsh/manuelsh.github.io/_posts/2025-05-25-launching-theoria-a-ML-dataset.md

 For now, we have built a simple [web viewer to explore the dataset](https://theoria-dataset.github.io/theoria-dataset/index.html), including each entry, which makes it easy to spot typos.

-The main repository is on [GitHub](https://github.com/TheorIA-org/TheorIA), and you can see an example of a raw here, the [Lorentz transformations](https://github.com/theoria-dataset/theoria-dataset/blob/main/entries/lorentz_transformations.json), and the contributing guide here, [CONTRIBUTING.md](https://github.com/theoria-dataset/theoria-dataset/blob/main/CONTRIBUTING.md).
+The [main repository](https://github.com/TheorIA-org/TheorIA) is on GitHub, and you can see an example of a raw entry here, the [Lorentz transformations](https://github.com/theoria-dataset/theoria-dataset/blob/main/entries/lorentz_transformations.json).
+We also have a comprehensive [contributing guide](https://github.com/theoria-dataset/theoria-dataset/blob/main/CONTRIBUTING.md).

-If you are not a software developer but you want to contribute by correcting or adding an entry, just follow the guidelines, create a json and send it to me or add it as an [issue](https://github.com/theoria-dataset/theoria-dataset/issues) in the repo.
+If you are not a software developer but you want to contribute by correcting or adding an entry, just follow the guidelines, create a json and add it as an [issue](https://github.com/theoria-dataset/theoria-dataset/issues) in the repo.
 Remember to add your name or/and ORCID to the entry author field!

 ## Roadmap